 Utilizing features targeting is important to specifically capture the activity of the feature on specific locations in your app.

 In many cases, you might want to install the Userpilot code snippet on different environments.
-This can be very helpful when you want to test the experience locally or on a staging domain before deploying it to production.
+This can be very helpful when you want to test the flow locally or on a staging domain before deploying it to production.

 You can control tracking the activity of the selected feature on any domain or subdomain where you've installed your Userpilot snippet.